Spring Quick Rip (Flag) Co-ed Rugby

 Andrew Rypien Field (Google Map)

-Athletic gear appropriate for the weather, athletic shoes or cleats, labeled water bottle, hand sanitizer, and a face-covering to be worn in accordance to the latest Covid 19 Sporting Guidelines.
+Athletic gear appropriate for the weather, athletic shoes or cleats, and labeled water bottle.
 The coaches will bring the rugby balls to practice but if you want one to have at home, size 3 for 1st – 3/4th, size 4 – 5th/6th grade.

 ALERT- for better communications please add the following: email@example.com, firstname.lastname@example.org and email@example.com as contacts in your phone/email.
 There have been several issues with coaches and parents not receiving team information due to emails going to spam, junk and trash.